 The jewel in its crown is that, unlike standard payment aggregators, PayKings uses a network of more than 20 acquiring banks.

-This means it allows you to structure customized solutions with higher approval rates, although often under stricter reservation conditions.
+This means it allows you to structure custom solutions with higher approval rates, although often under stricter reserve conditions.

-Key facts about PayKings: What you should know
+Key facts about PayKings: What you need to know

-Here are the key points about this payment operator:
+Here are the key points of this payment operator:

 | Detail | Information |